 - Other supplies: Washcloth, a towel, baby wipes, a clean diaper, and a change of clothes.

 If you’ve forgotten something or you need to answer the phone or door during the bath, you must take your baby with you, so keep a dry towel within reach.
 Never leave your little one alone in the bath; even if it is just for a couple of minutes.

-Remember to clean your baby’s face face first, and then wash his body (move carefully around the umbilical cord if there’s still a stump).
-To clean his face, dip the corner of a washcloth or cotton ball into warm water, and gently wipe each eye from the inner to the outer corner.
+Remember to clean your baby’s face first, and then wash their body (move carefully around the umbilical cord if there’s still a stump).
+To clean their face, dip the corner of a washcloth or cotton ball into warm water, and gently wipe each eye from the inner to the outer corner.
 After the bath, newborns don’t need lotion; but if their skin is very dry, you can apply a few amounts of unscented baby moisturizer (in the dry areas only).